GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

 - Anaconda and python installed > Possibly we move to jupyter desktop Autoinstaller
 - Create environment from ccdr_analytics.yml

+# SCRIPT STRUCTURE

+- SETUP: environment and libraries
+- USER INPUT: required
+- DATA MANAGEMENT: global datasets are loaded according to user input
+- DATA PROCESSING: datasets are processed according to settings
+- PREVIEW RESULTS: plot tables and maps
+- EXPORT RESULTS: results are exported as gpkg and csv according to templates

 # SCRIPT STEP-BY-STEP